 - Festival Vues d'Afrique: This Montreal film festival shows off the richness of films that celebrate African and Creole cultures in Canada and abroad.
 Get tickets for movies, visit art exhibitions, and take part in roundtable discussions during this annual event.

 - St. George's Day: The entire province of Newfoundland celebrates St. George's Day on the Monday nearest to April 23.
 It's a holiday throughout the province, so businesses may be extra busy or even closed.

 - Loads of travel deals and discounts on popular tourist activities are available this month, and the warmer weather means more attractions will be opening and more outdoor activities will be available across the country.

-- However, snow melting and spring showers can mean wet, muddy conditions, especially outside of the cities.
-While you can still enjoy hiking and camping this time of year, you may need to prepare for worse conditions in April than later in the spring or summer.
+- Snow melting and spring showers can mean muddy conditions, especially outside of the cities.
+While you can still enjoy hiking and camping this time of year, be prepared for it to be extra wet compared to later in the spring or summer.

-- Weather is unpredictable, which is why dressing in layers is so advisable, and you should always carry a small umbrella in case of a sudden shower while you're out exploring the countryside.
+- Weather is unpredictable, which is why dressing in layers is advisable and you should always carry a small umbrella in case of a sudden shower while you're out exploring the countryside.

-- Easter in Canada falls sometime between March 22 and April 25, which may mean holiday closures for government offices, local businesses, and even some restaurants and bars.
+- Easter in Canada falls sometime between March 22 and April 25—the same day as in the U.S.—which may mean holiday closures for government offices, local businesses, and even some restaurants and bars.